List Price US $399

 Turn Initiation/Response

-There is a good amount of response with the Nidecker Supermatic.
+There is a good amount of response to the Nidecker Supermatic.
 I never felt like I needed more binding.
-Especially with the Nidecker Mellow 155 that is a bit wide for my boot size.
-It powered it very well edge to edge and I had some very satisfying turns with this paring.
+Especially with the Nidecker Mellow 155, which is a bit wide for my boot size.
+It powered it very well edge to edge, and I had some very satisfying turns with this pairing.
 I think the Hybrid Straps of the Nidecker Fusion from Flow did a good job of evening out the response in comparison to the Fusion Straps that Flow has.
 I always felt the turning experience with Flow Hybrid Straps to be a bit lopsided having the heel be more responsive than the toe.

 Shock Absorption